Our team in Knoxfield offer a friendly face and are ready to help with their extensive expertise.

 As a Myotherapist and Pilates Instructor, Amy is continuously inspired how Pilates re-educates and heals the body.
 The amazing changes that occurred when Amy first became interested in Pilates to help rehabilitate a back injury inspired her to pursue professional Pilates certification.
-Amy has completed Pilates teacher training through Taube Pilates and Breathe Education and holds a Diploma of Clinical Pilates (meaning that her patients can claim private health rebates).
+Amy has completed Pilates teacher training through Taube Pilates and Breathe Education and holds a Diploma of Clinical Pilates.
 As a practicing Myotherapist and with a background in dancing, Amy’s knowledge of the muscular system, movement, conditions and pathology, she ensures her clients can rehabilitate old and new injuries, restore function to tight and achy muscles and return to strength and flexibility.

 Alysia is a degree qualified Naturopath and Myotherapist completing her studies at RMIT in 2001, and Endeavour College of Natural Therapies in 2008.
 Alysia has 12 years of experience in the natural health industry.
 She keeps up to date with the latest scientific research and information on complementary medicine and applies these latest tools to her treatment. .
 Her passions are fertility, pregnancy, children's health, musculoskeletal pain management, and weight loss.

 Alysia brings warmth and a sense of humour each of her consults.
 She recognises that each person has unique treatment requirements and uses her analytical skills to provide the best treatment plan for them.
 Alysia is a current member of ATMS and MAA

 **Currently on Leave**